Resources

 Rural Community Alliance organizes rural communities throughout rural Arkansas to build power and take action.
 Fighting closure has been a major part of their organizing work.

 Vermont Rural Education Collaborative works to build strong rural schools across Vermont and advocate for policies and practices that support rural schools.
 VREC has also pushed back against closure-promoting policies in the state.
+Here is an op-ed one of its members recently wrote opposing school closures in Vermont.
+Also see this letter, written by concerned community members, to the Vermont Commission on the Future of Public Education, which has been tasked with making policy recommendations about the efficiency and quality of Vermont schools.

 The National Rural Education Association is an organization of rural administrators, teachers, board members, researchers, and advocates that work to maintain the vitality of rural education systems across the country.